Sahib Shihab: Biography

 In Denmark, Shihab performed with local musicians such as the bass player Niels-Henning Ørsted Pedersen amongst others.
 Together with pianist Kenny Drew, he ran a publishing firm and record company.

 In 1961, he joined the Kenny Clarke/Francy Boland Big Band and remained a member of the band for the 12 years it existed.
 He married a Danish woman and raised a family in Europe.

 In the Eurovision Song Contest 1966, Shihab accompanied Lill Lindfors and Svante Thuresson on stage for the Swedish entry "Nygammal Vals".

 In 1973, Shihab returned to the United States, where he toured with Quincy Jones and The Brothers Johnson in the States and Japan.
 He returned to Copenhagen in 1976, where he produced albums for Metronome Records, along with Kenny Drew entitled Brief Encounter, featuring the voices of Debby Cameron and Richard Boone.
 In 1979 he started a record company in partnership with Kenny Drew, called MATRIX.
 Some releases include: Prize Winners - Svend Asmussen Quartet, Funk Dumplin's - Clark Terry Quartet, Rain - Thomas Clausen Quartet, and Ernie Wilkins & the Almost Big Band by the Almost Big Band.

 He spent his remaining years between New York and Copenhagen, and played in a partnership with Art Farmer.
 He also led his own jazz combo called Dues.
-From 1986, Shihab was a visiting artist at Rutgers University.
+From 1986, Shihab was a visiting artist at Rutgers University, where future composer Kenneth Lampl was one of his students.

 Shihab died from cancer on October 24, 1989, in Nashville, Tennessee, United States, aged 64.